thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 *Update July 24th, 2025: Add working in small incremental steps.*

+*Update July 24th, 2025: Add encourages the adoption of refactoring.*

 ---

 Although the practice of Continuous Integration implies trunk-based development.
 Even though trunk-based development has been reported [since 2015 by the State of DevOps report](https://dora.dev/research/2015/2015-state-of-devops-report.pdf) and later by the book [Accelerate](https://app.thestorygraph.com/books/0baa7f2a-3f3f-4752-9d81-0434117d0648), to lead to higher IT delivery performance.
 Although organisations like Microsoft, Netflix and Google practice trunk-based development.
 In the case of Google, even at an exceedingly large scale.
 In 2016, we were discussing 16.000 engineers working from a single trunk with 25.000 changes per day.
 It is yet one of the most disputed practices in the IT industry.